Maxim-Ciobanu/OPF/README.md

    using .MPOPF
    ```

-#### Simple example
+#### Basic Example

-Here is a simple example to showcase how a model can be created and optimized.
+Here is a simple example to showcase how a model can be created and optimized:

 ```julia
 using PowerModels, JuMP, Ipopt, Gurobi